astyd256/runtime2.0/readme.md

 Each action can have several arguments and/or keywords with shortcuts.
 Shortcuts are generated automatically from first letters so please use full abbreviations when writing scripts.

+### Build C extensions

+This action can only be called from the command line.

+Build server C extensions, show list of available extensions or clear temporary files.

+Actions:

+    build
+    build <extension> ...
+    build --list
+    build --clean

+Where *extension* is a specific extension to build.

+Example:

+    build

+This command build all available extensions.

 ### Install application or type